Skip to main content

 (45): Feeble Politics on Flyover ("Gadar Lado") in Kano

-Muhammad Muhsin Ibrahim @muhsin234 As a special gesture to mark Nigeria ’s Independence Day, I wrote an article in which I extolled the country on October 1 st, 2014.
+Muhammad Muhsin Ibrahim @muhsin234 As a special gesture to mark Nigeria ’s Independence Day, I wrote an article on October 1st, 2014, extolling the country .
 It was a rare piece, for I and many others have written several other articles decrying the decay in the country’s polity, insecurity, falling standard of education, depreciation of the naira, and various other unmentionable issues.
-Nonetheless, I painted Nigeria as great (as it supposed to be), and, somewhat, ‘denigrated’ my host country, India by comparing them.
-I now kind of believe I was wrong as a friend pointed it out to me then.
+Nonetheless, I painted Nigeria as great (as it is supposed to be), and, somewhat, ‘denigrated’ my host country, India, by comparing it.
+I now kind of believe I was wrong, as a friend pointed it out to me at the time.
 I think he’s even more right than he thought he was.
-Last Sunday, the 22 nd of March, President of Nigeria, Goodluck Jonathan commissioned a 2.5b naira flyover popularly called “Gadar Lado”, meaning Lado’s flyover, in Kano state.
+Last Sunday, March 22nd, President of Nigeria, Goodluck Jonathan commissioned a 2.5b naira flyover popularly called “Gadar Lado”, meaning Lado’s flyover, in Kano state.
 Bashir Garba Lado is the senator representing the state’s central senatorial zone.
-He was credited as the one who spearheaded the project.
-Never
+He was credited with spearheading the project.
+Nevertheless, ju...

 (44): March 28th Elections: Fears, Pessimism and Prayers

-Muhammad Muhsin Ibrahim @muhsin234 Without digging deeper into the history lane in the Nigerian politics, many people know that last-hour relinquishment, nay betrayal, by swayers in a political journey often results to the success or failure of a particular candidate.
-For instance, Kano people saw that in 1999 when a comparatively more popular Engr.
-Magaji Abdullahi lost governorship election to Engr.
+Muhammad Muhsin Ibrahim @muhsin234 Without digging deeper into the history lane in Nigerian politics, many people know that last-minute relinquishment, nay betrayal, by swayers in a political journey often results in the success or failure of a particular candidate.
+For instance, the Kano people saw that in 1999, when a comparatively more popular Engr.
+Magaji Abdullahi lost the governorship election to Engr.
 Rabiu Kwankwaso.
-There was a similar scenario in 2011 at the presidential election.
-General Buhari’s Congress for Progressive Change (CPC) entered into an ill-advised alliance with Action Congress of Nigeria (ACN) at the last minute of the eleventh hour .
+There was a similar scenario in 2011 during the presidential election.
+General Buhari’s Congress for Progressive Change (CPC) entered into an ill-advised alliance with the Action Congress of Nigeria (ACN) at the eleventh hour .
 It didn’t work as feared.
-ACN and its south-western supporters dumped CPC and the party’s candidate, too, Nuhu Ribadu for President Goodluck Jonathan (and his party, PDP).
-Yesterday, a well-informed Yoruba friend of mine posted on Facebook that an experienced friend of his feared that opposition might yet again give in to P
+ACN and its southwestern supporters dumped CPC and the party’s candidate, Nuhu Ribadu, too, for President Goodluck Jonathan (and his party, the PDP).
+Yesterday, a well-informed Yoruba friend of mine posted on Facebook that an experienced friend of his feared that opposition might yet again give i...

 (43): The Death of Common Sense

 Muhammad Muhsin Ibrahim @muhsin234 It’s a familiar saying that common sense is not so common.
 Many people regard this saying as silly, or worse.
-However, evidently enough today, lots of happenings around the world are corroborating it.
-Common sense is indeed getting scarce and scarcer by the tick of a clock.
+However, evidently enough, many events around the world are corroborating it today.
+Common sense is indeed getting scarcer by the tick of a clock.
 Humans’ faculty is becoming faulty and faultier.
-Bad is considered good and good as bad.
+Bad is considered good, and good is considered harmful.
 Right as wrong, wrong as right.
-Demarcation line between almost anything hitherto thought as positive and/or negative is being thinning, blurring and shall soon vanish.
-A weirdest law was given a nod in South Korea in the past week.
-Adultery is now legalized , and soon thereafter, condom maker's shares surge.
-Fornication has since been permissible in many countries, though, provided the persons involved have reached puberty and there’s no compulsion.
-Wonder; this new, lewd law was virtually nothing sensational, even on the social media as other, perhaps more pressing, news ec
+Demarcation line between almost anything hitherto thought as positive and/or negative is being thinned, blurred and shall soon vanish.
+A weird law was given a nod in South Korea in the past week.
+Adultery is now legalised , and soon thereafter, condom makers’ shares surge.
+Fornication has since been permissible in many countries, though, provided the persons involved have reached puberty, and there’s no compulsion.
+Wonder; this new, lewd law was virtually nothing sensational, even on social media, as other, perhaps more pressing, news...